 Life By You mod support

 Paradox Tectonic has also confirmed dedicated mod support for Life by You, and promising a range of in-game creator tools and editors that allow players to create their own content and reshape the base game to their liking.
 Given that Sims 4 mods have successfully fostered an ongoing community almost a decade after its release, it stands to reason that Life by You will benefit from tapping the creative well of its own budding community.

 Can’t wait for the Life By You release date?
 Our guide to the best games like The Sims has some alternatives you can try, or perhaps a relaxing game is more up your street.
+Before diving into the new Sim game, we’d advise checking out Life by You system requirements.
+Doing so should help prevent any performance hiccups while designing homes for your digital humans.
 We’ve also got all the latest details on The Sims 5 release date, also known as Project Rene.